-In 1996, we almost got a feud nobody wanted: "The Juice" OJ Simpson and Roddy Piper one-on-one at WrestleMania 12.
-Here is how this match almost went down.
+In 1996, we almost got OJ Simpson vs. Roddy Piper at WrestleMania.
+Here is how it all came close to going down.

 OJ Simpson and Roddy Piper – How It Was Proposed